rachelhzhang/food_environ_atlas_analysis/Ideas and Outline.md

 ### Other cool stuff:
 - Add government data / press releases and news articles to tell our story for the final presentation

+### To-do's from 3/22:
+- S: SNAP: Compare percent change in participation to percent change in population to participation/eligible (by state, across time) - parallel coordinate plot?
+- S: SNAP state comparisons: color by high vs low insecurity; add US median
+- S: Try Cleveland dot plot instead of heatmap
+- S: Do SNAP analyses on WIC
+- R: Plot by county (specifically MS); look into group
+- M: Look into what's going on with state tax rates, what foods are taxed
+- M: Write-up for homework 4
+- Everyone: Tidy up graphs
+- Put a few "middle insecurity" states into the analysis, since the extreme states might be weird
+- S: Send documentation to Joyce
+- S: Missing data analysis: by Excel tab

 ### To-do's from 3/15:
 - Put together report outline
   - S: 3.
 Analysis of Data Quality